alexispaz/FortranTemplates/README.md

 association check needed for the beginning and final nodes of a DLL.

 CDLL requires a constructor, which is in contrast to LL and DLL.

+Other way to iterate that does not require empty head

+    node => head%prev
+    do
+      node => node%next

+      ... !work with node%obj

+      if(associated(node%next,alist)) exit
+    enddo

 ## Vector